cwpearson/archaeology/README.md

 # archaeology

-A no-frills file backup utility written in Go.
+A block-level file backup utility written in Go.

 ## Setup